dwjohnston/marvel-explorer/README.md

 ## Get the code running

 1. Go to developer.marvel.com and create an account and get API keys
-2. Copy the `.env.tempalte` file to `.env.local` and enter the keys there.
+2. Copy the `.env.template` file to `.env.local` and enter the keys there.
 3. `yarn`
 4. `yarn start`
-5. Visit: https://cors-anywhere.herokuapp.com/corsdemo and press the button\*
 6. Reload page.

-\*Yes this seems complicated.
-See the Authorization section below.

 ## General Structure and Features